 I broke into a smile and immediately said, “Yes!”
 My husband and I both wanted to expand our family and were nervously delighted to take on the role of adoptive parents.
 At first, I felt confident I could handle all the responsibilities that came with adoption since I’d made an adoption plan for my daughter years earlier.
 I understood the hopes and dreams a birth mother has for her child.
 More than anything, I wanted to honor our son’s birth mom’s sacrifice by being the the most loving mom that I could.

 At the hospital, when his birth mother placed her son into my arms, I stared at him with both awe and wonder.
 But then questions of doubt began.
 Will I love him the same as my other children?
 Do I have enough love for everyone?
 I prayed that God would give me the love I needed for each of my children.

 I nurtured each of my four boys with utmost care, playing tag during the day and reading superhero books at bedtime.
 While I reveled in motherhood, my thoughts often wandered to my daughter.

 A few weeks after adopting my son, the phone rang.
 It was my twelve-year-old daughter.

 After all these years, she hadn’t forgotten about me!
 When she asked if she could meet me in person, my heart erupted in joyous celebration.
 On the day of her arrival, I waited with anticipation to meet my daughter and hold her in my arms.
 When a car pulled up in our driveway and a petite girl with long flowing blond hair and light blue eyes stepped outside, I marveled at her loveliness.
 Then, I ran to her and held her close.
 “I love you,” I told her.
 She looked into my eyes and smiled.

 Then, the unexpected happened….

 Due to unforeseen circumstances, we re-adopted our daughter back into our family.
-Our family became complete.
+Our family was forever changed.